Petition Hawaii is Designed by Locals for Locals to Empower those who have been Marginalized

 They can work with other corporations to develop economic and strategic partnerships.

-They can pursue goals and interest according to shareholders instructions and develop their assets as needed to achieve those goals.
+They can pursue goals and interest according to shareholders instructions and develop their assets as needed to advance those goals.

-These assets legally belong to them and are preserving for themselves and their descendants cultural cohesion through economic self- interest.
+Their land and financial assets legally belong to them and preserve for themselves and their descendants cultural cohesion through economic self- interest.

 The federal process of creating a Native Hawaiian Corporation has clear precedent with the ANC (Alaska Native Corporations) and is doable given a popular base of support.

-Securing Economic Sovereignty through a Native Hawaiian Corporation works to right a previous injustice, creates economic sovereignty to perpetuate the culture and puts now poorly used assets into the hands of an attentive native Hawaiian ownership.
+Securing Economic Sovereignty through a Native Hawaiian Corporation works to right a previous injustice, creates economic sovereignty to perpetuate the culture and puts now poorly used assets into the hands of attentive and informed native Hawaiian shareholders.

 Sign the Petition!